nando-2002/Rapid-Porkchop/README.md

 This project implements the Lambert problem (two-point boundary value problem) as presented in *Orbital Mechanics for Engineering Students* by Howard Curtis, and parallelizes the lambert solver loop on NVIDIA GPUs using Numba-CUDA.

----

-## Features

-- Solves the two-point boundary value Lambert problem (departure/arrival state via TOF).
-- Universal Variables formulation.
-- Parallel execution on NVIDIA GPUs via Numba-CUDA.

----

-## What it does

-Given two position vectors (departure and arrival) and a time-of-flight (TOF), compute the feasible transfer orbit(s) (velocity vectors).

----

 ## Requirements

 - Python **3.8 – 3.13**